-Regularly updating your blog is a cost-effective way to optimize your site for search engines.
-But if you’ve been at it for a while, there may be another even more cost-effective strategy: going back and updating your old content.
+Regularly publishing new blogs is a cost-effective way to optimize your site for search engines.
+But if you’ve been at it for a while, there may be another even more cost-effective strategy: going back and refreshing old website content.

 Google prefers “fresh” content.
 So that means your older posts are at a disadvantage.

 Plus, if your content is years old, it was optimized for older SEO standards.

 But it’s likely much of that older content is still totally relevant.
 And it will take less time (and money!) to update than it would to create a whole new post.

 Here are results from a blog post “refresh” we did for a client.

 Their monthly clicks from the blog post almost doubled, and their impressions more than doubled.